Brazil 14 min

 How do I ask the company I’m working with to convert me to an employee in Brazil?

-Open a dialogue with your client and carefully discuss the risks and benefits of moving to an employer-employee relationship.
+Open a dialogue with your client and carefully discuss the risks and benefits of becoming a part-time or full-time employee.
 In particular, be clear about how it can benefit both parties — not just you.

 You can even suggest the help of a third-party solution, such as Remote, to ease the transition.
 Our global employment services help both parties stay compliant by taking care of key HR functions (like payroll management and benefits administration) in line with Brazilian law.